namazia0/MCP-Report/README.md

-# MCP-Report
+# MCP Report

-During the Winter Semester 2025/26, I am attending the Seminar of the MLAI Research Group at the University of Bonn.
+During the Winter Semester 2025/26, I attended the Seminar of the MLAI Research Group at the University of Bonn.
-My work in this seminar focuses on the Model Context Protocol (MCP), with an emphasis on its security aspects.
+In this seminar, my work focused on the Model Context Protocol (MCP), with an emphasis on MCP servers and their vulnerabilities.

+TODO:
-This repository will contain my seminar report on the topic as well as related code and experiments involving MCPs.
+- I will add my report on the topic as well as related code and experiments involving MCPs.